JetBrains/teamcity-documentation/topics/how-to.md

 ## Test-drive Newer TeamCity Version before Upgrade
 {product="tc"}

 It's advised to try a new TeamCity version before upgrading your production server.
 The usual procedure is to [create a copy](#Create+a+Copy+of+TeamCity+Server+with+All+Data) of your production TeamCity installation, then [upgrade](upgrade.md) it, try the things out, and, when everything is checked, drop the test server and upgrade the main one.
-When you start the test server, remember to change the Server URL, disable Email and Jabber notifiers as well as [other features](#Copied+Server+Checklist) on the new server.
+When you start the test server, remember to change the Server URL, disable the email notifier as well as [other features](#Copied+Server+Checklist) on the new server.

 ## Create a Copy of TeamCity Server with All Data
 {product="tc"}